finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **DeleteTransactionTypeSource**
 > DeletedEntityResponse DeleteTransactionTypeSource (string source, string scope = null)

-[EXPERIMENTAL] DeleteTransactionTypeSource: Delete all transaction types for the given source and scope
+DeleteTransactionTypeSource: Delete all transaction types for the given source and scope

 Delete all the types for the given source and scope.